aaronparker/aaronparker.github.io/_posts/2022-01-06-hosting-patch-my-pc-in-azure.md

 ---
 layout: post
 title: Hosting a Patch My PC Publisher server in Microsoft Azure
-description: Hosting Patch My PC in Microsoft Azure is a cost-effective way to provision applications into Microsoft Intune.
+description: How to host the Patch My PC Publisher on a virtual machine in Microsoft Azure, including costs, to provision applications into Microsoft Intune.
 permalink: "/patchmypc-azure/"
 image:
   path: "/assets/img/surface/image.jpg"